goncaloe/nnfx-backtest-c1/README.md

 ## Generic Indicators:

-There are several built-in indicators available, but you can test many indicators type Crossover and Zeroline by select IndicatorType:
+There are several built-in indicators available, but you can test many indicators type 2LineCross and ZeroLine by select IndicatorType:

-* Crossover: indicators that gives sinal when two lines crosses.
+* 2LineCross: indicators that gives sinal when two lines crosses.
 Fill IndicatorIndex1 and IndicatorIndex2 (see in tab "Colors" of indicator) to specify lines of indicator to cross.
-* Zeroline: indicators that gives sinals when the value cross 0 line.
+* ZeroLine: indicators that gives sinals when the value cross 0 line.
 Fill IndicatorIndex1 to specify the line of indicator to cross zero line.

 > Note: It is only possible to place indicators with numeric parameters in this way.